amcveymoffatt/DATA550_Final/README.md

     1. In the terminal run `Make install`
 4. Generate the final report
     1. In the terminal run `Make` or `Make Final-Report.html`
+        1.  `Make install` will automatically run when the final report is generated
 5. Remove all files generated when running `Make Final-Report.html`
     1. In the terminal run `Make clean`